-“My Husband and I Hate His Sister’s Boyfriend”
+“My Husband and I Don’t Trust His Pregnant Sister’s Boyfriend”

 After a week passed he called, the boyfriend again and told him that he was disappointed that he had not heard from him.
 The boyfriend stated that he was too busy to call him back.
 This angered my husband, who told him that he did not appreciate the excuse.
 This prompted the boyfriend to call my husband a racial slur and it led my sister-in-law not to come over for the holidays.
 I reached out to her to check on her, and she opened up about how stressed she was that there was disagreement between my husband and her boyfriend.